Detecting screen readers in analytics Pros and cons

 This article explores both sides of a longstanding debate: should screen readers be detectable in analytics?
 It’s an issue that pits accessibility against privacy, with legal complications thrown in for fun.
 When these aspects are taken into consideration, screen reader detection emerges as a technique which carries serious technical, ethical and privacy risks.

 Designers and developers live for analytics data.
 We can spend hours digging into fascinating insights on everything from shopping cart abandonment to social media conversions to browser use.
-Ignoring the insights residing within analytics can jeopardise a project; I learned this the hard way when I sat down to demo a client’s shiny new site on their office computers and discovered that their corporate network was still hard-wired to the dreaded Internet Explorer 8.
+Ignoring the insights residing within analytics can jeopardize a project; I learned this the hard way when I sat down to demo a client’s shiny new site on their office computers and discovered that their corporate network was still hard-wired to the dreaded Internet Explorer 8.
 Their old browser was not their fault, but my failure to know they were using it was very much mine.

 For most of us, analytics create the blueprint for our work: we use visitor data to determine where to focus our attention, how to present information, and which audiences merit our time.
 Wouldn’t it logically follow, then, that developers might pay closer attention to the accessibility needs of their audiences if they had real-time statistical data about assistive technology use?
 After all, analytics data causes us to devote hours to fallbacks and workarounds for older browsers.
 Wouldn’t our time be better spent meeting the everyday accessibility needs of our real audiences?
 What if, for example, we could access data about screen reader usage in the same place as statistics about Chrome and Safari?